mikaelnousiainen/RS41ng/README.md

 The following sensors are currently supported:

-* Bosch BMP280 barometric pressure / temperature / humidity sensor
+* Bosch BMP280/BME280 barometric pressure / temperature / humidity sensor
+  * Note that only BME280 sensors will report humidity.
+For BMP280 humidity readings will be zero.

 Sensor driver code contributions are welcome!